SELECTION OF HELLENISTIC ARROWHEADS

 Petrie, W. M. F., Tools and Weapons, 1917, plate XLI, no. 135.

 Period: 7th - 3rd century BC

-Condition: Very fine, intact apart from item C, whose spur tip is missing.
+Condition: Very fine.
 Dark green patina and minor encrustations over the whole of each arrowhead.